gaabrielfranco/pinpointing-attention-causal-communication/README.md

-# Signals in the Stream
+# Pinpointing Attention-Causal Communication in Language Models

-This repository contains the code to reproduce the findings of the paper "Signals in the Stream: Pinpointing Attention-Causal Communication in Language Models."
+This repository contains the code to reproduce the findings of the paper "Pinpointing Attention-Causal Communication in Language Models."

 # Dependencies